Karl Ritter von Halt: Biography

-In 1936 he was named President of the Committee for the organization of the Fourth Winter Olympics in Garmisch by Reichssportführer Hans von Tschammer und Osten.
-Karl Ritter von Halt was elected as member of the Executive Committee of the International Olympic Committee (IOC) in 1937, a post he held until 1945.
+In 1936, he was named President of the Committee for the organization of the Fourth Winter Olympics in Garmisch by Reichssportführer Hans von Tschammer und Osten.
+Karl Ritter von Halt was elected a member of the Executive Committee of the International Olympic Committee (IOC) in 1937, a post he held until 1945.

-In 1944 Karl Ritter von Halt led the Sports Office of the Third Reich, Nationalsozialistischer Reichsbund für Leibesübungen (NSRL), taking over from Arno Breitmeyer as Reichssportführer.
+In 1944, Karl Ritter von Halt led the Sports Office of the Third Reich, Nationalsozialistischer Reichsbund für Leibesübungen (NSRL), taking over from Arno Breitmeyer as Reichssportführer.
 He remained the NSRL leader until the office and the organization were disbanded in 1945 following Nazi Germany's defeat in World War II.
+From 1945 to 1950, he was held at the NKVD special camp Nr.
+2 at the site of the former Buchenwald concentration camp.

 Karl Ritter von Halt was successful in clearing his past as Nazi leader in the post-war years, although tourists to Garmisch protested in 2006 that the town's football stadium was still named after him.
 It was quietly renamed Stadion am Gröben.
 Ritter von Halt led the National Olympic Committee of Germany between 1951 and 1961, succeeding Duke Adolf Friedrich of Mecklenburg.